wandrr-lodge/andrew-service/README.md

 npm run start

 ### Load the component
-In your browser, navigate to http://localhost:3001/hostels/0
+In your browser, navigate to http://localhost:3001/hostels/1 The number at the end is ID of the product you wish to view.
+Product IDs range from 1 - 99.

+### Tests
+Jest is currently configured for testing, but tests do not currently work.